Casa Pedregal Luis Barragan Mexico City Mexico ArchEyes model onnis luque

-Casa Pedregal, also known as Casa Prieto-López, is a mesmerizing residential project situated in the then lava-covered region of Jardines del Pedregal in Mexico City.
+Casa Pedregal, also known as Casa Prieto-López, is a mesmerizing residential project in the then-lava-covered Jardines del Pedregal in Mexico City.
 Designed by Mexican architect Luis Barragán in 1947, the house showcases a harmonious blend of modernist design with traditional Mexican aesthetics.
-In this article, we will delve into the unique design elements, spatial experience, and the integration of natural surroundings in Casa Pedregal.
+In this article, we will delve into the unique design elements, spatial experience, and integration of natural surroundings in Casa Pedregal.

 Casa Pedregal Technical Information